CadeArch/WhatIf_App/README.md

                         - https://www.journaldev.com/13792/android-gridlayoutmanager-example

 ## todo
-send players if statements to db set up observer on database to see changes and to add new user to list of users set up onlistchanged callback in collecting ifs fragment to show who has submitted there answer set up to move to write then fragment once everyones ifs are in in setting up write then frag make sure players dont get their own if sentance. set up to move to readSentance frag once everyones thens are in.
+send players if statements to db - DONE set up observer on database to see changes and to add new user to list of users - DONE set up onlistchanged callback in collecting ifs fragment to show who has submitted there answer - DONE set up to move to write then fragment once everyones ifs are in - DONE in setting up write then frag make sure players dont get their own if sentance. - DONE set up onlistchanged callback in collecting thens fragment to show who has submitted there answer - DONE set up to move to readSentance frag once everyones thens are in. - DONE

 after they hit next from readsentance have them vote on best sentance. then they can return to first frag or play again